hortejak/kcf/README.md

 # KCF tracker – parallel and PREM implementations

 The goal of this project is modify KCF tracker for use in the [HERCULES][1] project, where it will run on NVIDIA TX2 board.
+The differences from the [original version][orig] are:
-To achieve the needed performance we try various ways of parallelization of the algorithm including execution on the GPU.
-The aim is also to modify the code according to the PRedictable Execution Model (PREM).
+  * To achieve the needed performance on TX2, we try various ways of parallelizing the algorithm, including execution on the GPU.
+  * The tracker is extended to track rotating objects.
+  * The aim is also to modify the code to comply with the PRedictable Execution Model (PREM).

 Stable version of the tracker is available from a [CTU server][2], development happens at [GitHub][iig].